 Talk about finishing strong, the first generation Seville’s last year was 1979, when it had its second highest sales year, close behind 1978’s 56k.
 The Elegante was really dressed for the ball in real wire wheels and two tone.

-Eldorado got a new, much smaller, generation for 1979, which I think was really the right size for this car.
+Eldorado saw a new, much smaller, generation for 1979, which I think was really the right size for this car.
 Apparently it had the right everything else, too, because it was a big hit for its entire run, even as the engines got weaker.
-The 1979 had an Olds 350 with Cadillac-only fuel injection (Seville’s engine), by far the most powerful of this generation.
+The 1979 had an Olds 350 with Cadillac-only fuel injection (same engine as Seville), by far the most powerful of this generation.

 The bustleback Seville was not so much of a hit, though it actually didn’t sell as badly as one might tend to think.
 It sold about 30-40k every year (except 1982 at 19k), which was about 75% of what the popular first generation averaged.
 The Eldorado always sold about twice as much, though.